AttackIQ/helm-charts/charts/aiq-agent-k8s/README.md

 megabytes in size.
 If the above command times out, check the status with `kubectl get pods -n aiq-agent-k8s` and `kubectl describe pod <pod_name> -n aiq-agent-k8s` to see the specific status of the pod.

+### Setting Replica Count
+If you wish to have more than one agent, make sure you have the following:
+* In your configuration map for the agent, make sure to assign a GUID to the agent slot.
+These are numbered starting from 0.
+If you do not assign one, the pod will be provisioned but the agent will not be started.
+* When you install the chart per the above, add the argument `--set replicaCount=N`, where N is the number of agents that you want.
+The default is 1 unless this value is overridden.

 ## Uninstall